rav3ndust/DarkNightsRising/index.md

-## Thanks for checking out **Dark Nights Rising**.
+## Thanks for checking out **_Dark Nights Rising_**.

-This is a game that harkens back to the older days of text adventure games (for example, *Oregeon Trail*).
+This is a game that harkens back to the older days of text adventure games (for example, *Oregon Trail*).
 These games were tons of fun, and evoked your imagination - as they had no real graphics of any substance, their stories and the way they pulled you into their world was what got you into those games.

-**Dark Nights Rising** is text-to-speech, and also sports some original music as the "soundtrack" to the game to give it a deeper feel.
+**_Dark Nights Rising_** is text-to-speech, and also sports some original music as the "soundtrack" to the game to give it a deeper feel.
 The game is about fighting the demons inside of yourself, and conceptualizes some abstract ideas I have thought about (and struggled with) in my own life.

 The game is written almost entirely in **Bash**, with a **Python** port being developed in parallel.

 ### How Does it Work?

-**Dark Nights Rising** is currently playable in its earky state on GNU/Linux distributions.
+**_Dark Nights Rising_** is currently playable in its earky state on GNU/Linux distributions.
 Right now, the scripts are dependent on Debian-based distributions since that is what I develop on, but eventualy the aim is to support all distros, and indeed, other platforms such as \*BSD Windows and macOS.

 I also plan to optimize it for Linux-based mobile phones, using my PinePhone as a testing ground.